 5.)
 How Professional Work Influences Happiness:

 In the 2017 World Happiness Report, great efforts were made to examine the relationship between work and well-being.
 From the research and data collection, the authors were able to statistically verify many work-related assumptions that are usually accepted as facts by the general public.
-For example, the data shows how being employed results in higher levels of subjective well-being and how those who work in psychically laborious blue-collar jobs report lower levels of happiness then those working in higher paying white-collar careers.
+For example, the data shows how being employed results in higher levels of subjective well-being and how those who work in psychically laborious blue-collar jobs report lower levels of happiness than those working in higher-paying white-collar careers.

 Happiness i not something ready-made.
 It comes from your own actions.”

 […] have at least one major depressive episode in a given year.
 Additionally, estimates from the World Happiness Index tell us that only 31% of Americans consider themselves to be very […]